Fundacion-de-Neurociencias/GeneForgeLang/examples/gfl-genesis/Manuscript_GeneForge_v2_Beta.md

 ## Conclusions

-GeneForge v2.0 represents a significant advancement in computational biology platforms, successfully integrating multi-omic data with spatial genomic reasoning to enable sophisticated biological discovery workflows.
-The successful application to both BRCA1 gRNA discovery and MYC enhancer targeting validates the platform's practical utility and demonstrates its readiness for community adoption and clinical applications.
+GeneForgeLang v2.0 represents a significant advancement in computational biology platforms, successfully integrating multi-omic data with spatial genomic reasoning to enable sophisticated biological discovery workflows.
+The successful application to both BRCA1 gRNA discovery and MYC enhancer targeting, executed on the GeneForge WebApp platform, validates the platform's practical utility and demonstrates its readiness for community adoption and clinical applications.

 The platform's modular architecture, comprehensive language support, and capability-aware design make it suitable for diverse applications across computational biology research.
 The successful integration of Hi-C, ATAC-seq, and ChIP-seq data demonstrates the platform's capability to handle complex spatial genomic reasoning, which is essential for understanding and targeting non-coding regulatory elements.